2018 - DEPOP & THE LONDON MARATHON

 2019 - present, SUPPORTING CONSERVATION & EDUCATION

 So, the present!
-After a couple of years trading at some awesome festivals and spending lockdown running the business out of my parents house in the Northamptonshire countryside, we now have a Rhimani studio!
+After a couple of years trading at some awesome festivals and spending lockdown running the business out of my parents house in the Northamptonshire countryside, I now have a Rhimani studio!
 Our studio is based in Wimbledon where the items are handmade in-house.